56quarters/cadence/README.md

 ### Custom Metric Sinks

 The Cadence `StatsdClient` uses implementations of the `MetricSink` trait to send metrics to a metric server.
-Most users of the Candence library probably want to use the `UdpMetricSink` implementation.
-This is the way people typically interact with a Statsd server, sending packets over UDP.
+Most users of the Candence library probably want to use the `AsyncMetricSink` wrapping an instance of the `BufferedMetricSink`.

-However, maybe you'd like to do something custom: use a thread pool, send multiple metrics at the same time, or something else.
+However, maybe you want to do something not covered by an existing sink.
 An example of creating a custom sink is below.

 ``` rust,no_run
 use std::io;